thiensean/DeepLearningCV/README.md

 A possible improvement to this project can be replacing the backbone from ResNet101 to a deeper or more efficient architecture.

 There are many considerations in this scenario.

+1. A deeper network might not always be better
+2. There are already proposed improvements to Mask R-CNN that are tested and published.

 Below, is a comparison of architectures that was publicly released to 2019 since ResNet was first published.